DSI-CSIR Bursary South Africa 2023 – 2024

 - You must be a South African citizen OR a South African permanent resident

-- You must be studying or intend on studying full-time towards one of the aforementioned postgraduate qualifications
+- You must be studying or intend on studying full-time towards one of the postgraduate qualifications listed above

 - You must be studying or intend on studying towards a degree that is aligned to specific thematic research areas and research themes/ technology streams

-- You must be studying at a public university in South Africa
+- You must be studying or registered to study at a public university in South Africa

 - You must NOT be employed on a full-time basis